 It is also a perfect recipe for the use of leftovers left in the fridge.

-I'll leave you my wheat version and my stuffing options.
-The gluten-free and co-vegan cheese option is available here @come, lives, travels.
+I'll leave you my wheat version and filling options.
+The gluten-free option and vegan cheese you have here @come.vive.travel.

 It is best to make tortillas at home in this way I can improvise and make them when I feel like it because the ingredients are very basic and are so easy to prepare that you will never buy them again, you will see!